kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 2. Container-specific annotation.
 3. Pod-wide field.

-In case annotations and fields at either container or pod level exist, the kubelet will ignore the annotations and will only apply the profile defined on the relevant field.
+In case both annotations and fields at the container level exist, the kubelet will ignore the annotations and will only apply the profile defined on the relevant field.